pantheon-systems/terminus-build-tools-plugin/README.md

 See [Starter Site Shortcuts](#starter-site-shortcuts) below for instructions on defining your own shortcuts for your starter projects.

 ### Configuration

 Configuration values for the Terminus Build Tools Plugin may be stored in your Terminus Configuration file, located at `~/.terminus/config.yml`.
+This is especially useful for agencies who would liike every site created within their Pantheon team.

 #### Default Values for Options